strap/strap_sdk_wear/README.md

     * _Wear_ - To instantiate Strap you'll need to create a GoogleApiClient, have access to the Context, and have a valid appID to pass.
 Once you've created the Strap metrics, you can use the ```logEvent('/event-name/foo')``` function to log events.
-We'll be rolling out more functions in the coming weeks.

             public class MyActivity extends Activity {